apple/swift-log/README.md

 ### Loggers

-`Logger`s are used to emit log messages and therefore the most important type in `swift-log`.
-Using `Logger`s is very straightforward.
+`Logger`s are used to emit log messages and therefore the most important type in `swift-log`, so their use should be as simple as possible.
 Most commonly, they are used to emit log messages in a certain log level.
-For example
+For example:

 ```swift
 // logging an informational message